Genealogy Services

 Beverly Room Collection

-The Beverly Room Collection contains resources for researching local history and genealogy.
-The collection includes scrapbooks, pamphlets, and ephemera on subjects such as Beverly organizations, local government, churches, schools, companies, and people.
-Also available are town government documents, yearbooks, street lists, and maps.
+The Beverly Room Collection at the main library contains resources for researching local history and genealogy.
+The collection includes scrapbooks, pamphlets, and ephemera on subjects such as Beverly organizations, local government, churches, schools, companies, and citizens.
+Town government documents, yearbooks, street lists, and maps are also available.

 Beverly Vital Records to 1849